burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In reality, that underlying type for C++ has some underlying integer type to store values, but it has not been specified.

-Starting from C++11 now we have two type of enums:
+Starting from C++11 now we have two type of `enum`:

 * Strongly typed enums(or scoped enumerations)
 * Usual enums (or unscoped enumerations).

-Strongly typed enums do not support implicit conversion to int.
+Strongly typed `enum` do not support implicit conversion to `int`.
 It's possible to specify for them the underlying type.
-The underlying default type for strongly typed enums is `int`.
+The underlying default type for strongly typed `enum` is `int`.
 Example:
   ```cpp
   enum class Color : int{red,green,blue};
   ```

-For ordinary enums in C++ 11, as in C++ 98, nothing is said about the underlying type by default.
-If the underlying type is specified, you can make a forward declaration for enums.
+For ordinary `enum` in C++ 11, as in C++ 98, nothing is said about the underlying type by default.
+If the underlying type is specified, you can make a forward declaration for `enum`.

-For usual enums starting from C++ 11, it's possible to specify explicitly the underlying type.
+For usual `enum` starting from C++ 11, it's possible to specify explicitly the underlying type.
 ```cpp
 enum Color : int{red,green,blue};
 ```

-B.Stroustrup, in his blog, notes that it is now possible to explicitly (optionally) use the name of a regular and scoped enum as a namespace to refer to its elements, as it were, through the namespace of a new type.

-Starting from C++11 for enums of known size may be forward-declared.
+B.Stroustrup, in his blog, notes that it is now possible to explicitly (optionally) use the name of a regular and scoped `enum` as a namespace to refer to its elements, as it were, through the namespace of a new type.
+Starting from C++11 for `enum` of known size may be forward-declared.

 ## Integer Types Nuances